bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Broadcast a suggested rewording or #redaction for the author
 * They could accept it to be applied through #forked_message_correction
 * After the edit is applied, the edit suggestion could be removed
-* Help captioning previewable content such as multimedia
+* Help with accessibility captioning previewable content such as multimedia
 * The suggestion may come from outside the followers of the author through either forwarding (unreviewed) or a vow (review) by shared contacts (or via moderators in case of #forums )

 ### Aggregated message reactions